Last updated 1st July, 2018

 The 1980’s and 90’s saw rising unrest and rioting in prisons across England as a response to the conditions inside prisons.
 This included the riot at HMP Strangeways in Manchester lasting 25 days and which sparked riots in 20 other prisons around the country.
 A huge amount of damage was caused and people did take notice.

-Overcrowding, poor conditions and a sense of unjust treatment to prisoners drew attention resulting in a Government White Paper in 1990.
-This stated that harsh prison conditions are not helpful to prisoners but instead can make their behaviour worse.
+Overcrowding, poor conditions and a sense of unjust treatment of prisoners drew attention resulting in a Government White Paper in 1990.
+This stated that harsh prison conditions are not helpful to prisoners but instead can make their behavior worse.
 Furthermore, it suggested more community sentencing be used in the future.
 This paper and review resulted in the Criminal Justice Act being passed in 1991.

 The Act focused on community sentencing and reducing overcrowding in prisons with a background notion that harsh does not deter and does not equal reformed prisoners.
 In 1992 a fall in the prison population was seen by around 5’000 prisoners as a result of the measures introduced and the early release of many prisoners on parole.